Luidog/fms-api-client/README.md

 > File [./examples/results/create-record-merge-example.json](./examples/results/create-record-merge-example.json)
 <!--/@-->

 The create method also allows you to trigger scripts when creating a record.
 Notice the scripts property in the following example.
-You can specify scripts to run using either FileMaker's script.key syntax or specify an array of scripts with a name, phase, and script parameter.
+You can specify scripts to run using either FileMaker's script.key syntax or specify an array of in a `scripts` property.
+The script objects should have with `name`, optional `phase`, and optional  `params` parameters.
+For more information see the scripts syntax example in the introduction.

 <!--@snippet('./examples/create.examples.js#trigger-scripts-on-create', { showSource: true })-->
 ```js